Summary

 Pelvic Tilt Less Consistent

 - Agreement for pelvic tilt was lower and more variable between systems.
+Note: This study was conducted using Theia3D v2023.1.0.3161p4.
+Theia3D Apollo (v2024) has since introduced updates to the pelvis segment.

 Sensitivity to Speed Changes

-- Theia3D detected changes in joint kinematics at both walking and running speeds with a similar sensitivity to marker-based systems (CMD ≥ 0.87 for hip, knee, and ankle).
+- Theia3D detected changes in joint kinematics at both walking and running speeds (CMD ≥ 0.87 for hip, knee, and ankle).
+Changes between speeds were detected with <1° error in most outcome measures.
+Performance was consistent up to 12 km/h running speed.

-What This Means for Researchers and Clinicians
+What This Means for Researchers and Practitioners